My exercise history pre Centr

 That said, I have started off Centr on the beginner level and I’ve found the workouts strenuous and I get pretty sweaty.
 I think Centr’s definition of a beginner and mine are very different!
 You aren’t going to get eased in gently.
 There are technique sessions on there so you can learn some basic moves but it the workouts themselves they get complicated fast.

 For example, Tahl Rinksy’s yoga flows can be into the next movement before you’ve figured out how to get into the last one.
-You only learn from doing though so if you are starting from scratch maybe spend a week practicing the technique sections first and then get started.
+You only learn from doing though so if you are starting from scratch maybe spend a week practising the technique sections first and then get started.
 Some of the moves I think you need a fair amount of strength to do – I couldn’t manage sit thrus or planks properly when I started but now I’m getting stronger I can do them for longer so just do what you can and build on it.

 Centr workout lengths